lemlac/pylem/docs/reference.md

 In this example, `fetch_data().await.strip()` is the same as `(await fetch_data()).strip()`.

+`.await` works like any member, so `?.await` and `.*.await` also work; however, use of those variants is rare since `async def` always returns an async instance, so you would need to wrap it in another function to need those other operators.

 #### Iterator/Asynchronous Lambda Functions

 As well as `def` functions, `lanbda` functions can also use `yield` and `await`.